jasonyang295/SortingVisualizer/README.md

 You can find the readme file that came with the React file for any confusion on how to start your own react projects.

+  In order to use the visualizer, click one of the sorts and watch it happen!
+When it finishes, you have to generate a new array -- the visualizer won't do it for you.